tbarbasch/Plasticity/README.md

 M.prop.tend: Proportion of time out of 15 mins the individual was observed tending

-M.F: Sex of the individual, M = Male, F = Female
+M.F: Sex of the individual, 0 = Male, 1 = Female